TheMulhima/Easier-Pantheon-Practice/README.md

 - If you find any bugs or have any suggestions, you can message me on discord at Mulhima#2695.

 ## Dependancies:
-- The only dependancy is Mod Common and the Modding API (obviously).
+- This mod has no dependancies (other than the Modding API obviously).

 ## Credits
 - Thank you to everyone in #modding-development for helping me make this mod and also for having open source code for me to read.
 This mod was heavily influcenced by the mods Pale Prince by fifty-six, Mantis Gods by fifty-six and Buzzbo by thegodfriend.